 \subsection{Implementation of the pricing formula}

-For validation purposes we numerically implemented equation (\ref{Lewis}) on MATHEMATICA\textsuperscript{\textregistered} for various models and payoffs, and compared the analytical prices found to a MATLAB\textsuperscript{\textregistered} simulation following an Euler scheme.
+For validation purposes, we numerically implemented equation (\ref{Lewis}) in MATHEMATICA\textsuperscript{\textregistered} for various models and payoffs, and compared the analytical prices so obtained to a MATLAB\textsuperscript{\textregistered} simulation following an Euler scheme.
 The results confirm the consistence of the pricing formula with the risk-neutral valuation theory.

-We have analyzed three different contingent claims; one on $S_t$, one on $TV_t$, and one joint derivative on $S_t$ and $ TV_t$.
+We analyzed three different contingent claims: one on $S_t$, one on $TV_t$, and one joint derivative on $S_t$ and $ TV_t$.
 Namely, we accounted for three different kinds of options: a vanilla call option, a call option on the realized volatility, and a call TVO.

-For a plain call option of maturity $t$ and strike $K$ the function $F$ and its Fourier transform $\hat F$ to be used in (\ref{Lewis}) are:
+For a plain call option of maturity $t$ and strike $K$, the function $F$ and its Fourier transform $\hat F$ to be used in (\ref{Lewis}) are: